 International consensus has been reached on the main principles regarding food safety assessment of GMOs, particularly the genetically modified plants and derived food and feed.
-The concept of substantial equivalence has been developed as part of a safety evaluation framework, based on the idea that existing foods can serve as a basis for comparing the properties of genetically modified foods (GM foods) with the appropriate counterpart or com-
+The concept of substantial equivalence has been developed as part of a safety evaluation framework, based on the idea that existing foods can serve as a basis for comparing the properties of genetically modified foods (GM foods) with the appropriate counterpart or comparator.26 Nevertheless, there has not been a universal consensus on the application of this concept and an alternative approach is advisable.27

 From the early 90s the Codex Alimentarius Commission (FAO/WHO) has developed safety standards, guidelines or recommendations, as appropriate, for foods derived from biotechnologies or traits introduced into foods by biotechnological methods.
-These two international bodies have played a leading role in the development of food safety risk analysis and for the application of risk analysis to food standard issues.
+These two international bodies have played a leading role in the development of food safety risk analysis and for the application of risk analysis to food standard issues.28

 Risk analysis is comprised of a structured decision-making process which consists of three basic components: risk assessment, risk management, and risk communication.29 Risk assessment includes a safety assessment, which is designed to identify whether a hazard, nutritional or other safety concern (i.e. its nature and severity) is present.
 This assessment should include a comparison between the food derived from modern technology and its conventional counterpart focusing on determination of similarities and differences.
 The risk associated should be characterized to determine its relevance to human health.
-A safety assessment is characterized by an assessment of a whole food or a component thereof relative to the appropriate conventional counterpart: (i) taking into account both intended and unintended effects; (ii) iden-
+A safety assessment is characterized by an assessment of a whole food or a component thereof relative to the appropriate conventional counterpart30: (i) taking into account both intended31 and unintended32 effects; (ii) iden-

-- 23 Kuiper, H., Kleter, G, Noteborn, H and Kok, E. (2001).
+- 21 Cantley M. How should public policy respond to the challenges of modern biotechnology?
+Current Opinion in Biotechnology.
+15, 3, June 2004, p.
+258-263, Recuerda, M.A.
+(2008), op. cit. - 22 Marks, L., Kalaitzandonakes, N. and Vickner, S.S.
+(2004).
+Consumer purchasing behavior towards GM foods in the Netherlands.
+In Consumer Acceptance of Biotechnology Foods.
+Edited by Evenson R.D., and Santaniello, V., Wallingford UK, CABI Publishers Ltd., pp. 23-39. - 23 Kuiper, H., Kleter, G, Noteborn, H and Kok, E. (2001).
 Assessment of the food safety issues related to genetically modified foods.
 The Plant Journal 27(6), 503-528. - 24 Joint FAO/WHO Expert Consultation on Foods Derived from Biotechnology: Safety aspects of genetically modified foods of plant origin.
 Geneva, 2000. - 25 Department of Food Safety, Zoonoses and Foodborne Diseases.
 WORLD HEALTH ORGANIZATION.
 Modern food biotechnology, human health and development: an evidence-based study.
 Geneva.
 2005. - 26 FAO/WHO (2006).
 Food Safety Risk Analysis.
 A Guide for Food Safety Authorities. - 27 Codex Alimentarius: Principles for the risk analysis of foods derived from modern biotechnology.
 CAC/GL 44-203. - 28 Codex Alimentarius: Guideline for the conduct of food safety assessment of foods produced using recombinant-DNA microorganisms CAC/GL 46-2003: intended effects are those that are targeted to occur from the introduction of the gene(s) in question and which fulfill the original objectives of the genetic modification process.
 Alterations in the phenotype may be identified through a comparative analysis of growth performance, yield, disease resistance, etc. (Updated guidance document for the risk assessment of genetically modified plants and derived food and feed, EFSA draft document for consultation adopted in May 2008).